 Idea killer 1 - Ignore it

-There’s 3 broad types of people in terms of creativity. (see our how to be a creative company article for more on this).
+There are 3 broad types of people in terms of creativity.
+(See our how to be a creative company article for more on this).

-There’s creators, who like to generate new ideas.
+Creators, who like to generate new ideas.
 Critics, who like to kill new ideas.
-And coasters, who don’t really care one way or the other.
+And coasters, who don’t care one way or the other.

-We’ll mainly focus on critics here.
+We’ll focus on critics here.
 But we’ll start with coasters who have one special tactic that kills your idea.
-They ignore it.

 Or it happens in a bigger group.
 The facilitator states the problem and asks for ideas.
 You bravely volunteer your idea.
 They nod.
-And then ask “anyone else?”.
-Your idea being immediately binned.
+And then ask, “Anyone else?”.
+Your idea is immediately binned.
 Soul-crushing, right?